openopt/chop/README.md

-# pytorCH OPtimize: a library for continuous and constrained optimization built on PyTorch
+# pytorCH OPtimize (CHOP): a library for continuous and constrained optimization built on PyTorch

 ...with applications to adversarially attacking and training neural networks.